blogdaren/PHPCreeper/README.md

 //switch runtime language between `zh` and `en`, default is `zh`【version >= 1.3.7】 PHPCreeper::setLang('en');

-//note that `predis` will be the default redis client since v1.4.2,
+//note that `predis` will be the default redis client since【version >= 1.4.2】
-//but you can switch it to be `redis` if you prefer to use ext-redis
+//but you could still switch it to be `redis` if you prefer to use ext-redis
 //PHPCreeper::setDefaultRedisClient('redis');

 //set master pid file manually as needed【version >= 1.3.8】